 - Rewiring – You will find that some electricians specialise in performing rewiring for homes and businesses.
 They are experts that know how to get it done quickly, efficiently, and safely.

-- Lighting – When you want the best solutions for your home or commercial lighting, get quotes from sparkies who specialise in handling lighting.
+- Lighting – When you want the best solutions for your home or commercial lighting, seek quotes from sparkies who specialise in planning and installing lighting.

 Compare quotes – Once you know the electricians you are getting quotes from are licenced, compare their quotes.
 Keep in mind that cheaper is not always better.
 You are looking for quality, not just cheap help.
 Note: Your quotes should include their trade licence number.
 If it’s not there, remove that company from your list.